See production, box office, & company info

-Pete, a boy is found in a forest.
-Apparently he's been living there for six years after an accident took his parents.
-A ranger named Grace decides to take him in and when she asks him how he survived all by himself, he says he had a friend, Elliot, with him.
-He draws a picture of Elliot and it's a picture of a dragon.
-Grace takes the picture to her father who claims that years ago, he encountered a dragon in the forest.
-Grace takes Pete back to the forest and he shows them where he lives and Elliot.
-A man saw Elliot and when he tells about his experience and is not believed, he sets out to prove it by capturing the dragon.
-Written by
+A young boy, Pete, is found in a forest where he's been living for six year after an accident took his parents' lives.
+A ranger, Grace, takes him in and asks him how he survived all by himself.
+He says he had a friend named Elliott and draws a picture of a dragon, saying it's Elliott.
+Grace takes the picture to her father who claims that years ago he encountered a dragon in the forest.
+Grace takes Pete back to the forest and he shows her his home and Elliott.
+A man sees Elliott, and when he tells about his experience and isn't believed, he sets out to capture the dragon to prove it. —anonymous

 7/10.
 This is a remake of Disney's 1977 classic, in which a lost little boy (Pete) finds friendship with a dinosaur called Elliot.
 Now I must say up front that I really was never a fan of the original, I found it dull and boring.
 It is not a big classic like a lot of other Disney films, but it still has a big following of people that love it.
 However I am very glad that they went back 39 years later and remade it, I really liked this film and thought it was a great film for the whole family, with heartfelt moments, funny moments and also action scenes that were good fun for adults and children.
 I have heard criticism of the way this film starts off, with Pete losing his parents, but honestly this is not a put off for young children and is made in a way that is not sad.
 My two young kids were not afraid in this film at all, and absolutely loved it.
 Director David Lowery does a fantastic job in this remake for families.
 Oakes Fegley who plays Pete really does a great job for a young boy, I think he might be one to watch in the future.
 Pete's Dragon #petesdragon https://m.facebook.com/Aussiemoviereview/

 Contribute to this page